Drag, reshape and resize drawing objects

 To drag, resize or reshape:

 In an open drawing, go to the File menu, click Settings and select the Drawing drag & drop check box.
-After this, you can move drawing objects such as annotations, sketch objects and gridmodeling aid that represents a three-dimensional complex of horizontal and vertical planes
+After this, you can move drawing objects such as annotations, sketch objects and gridmodeling aid that represents a three-dimensional complex of intersecting grid planes or intersecting grid planes and curved grid surfaces

 It is possible to have more than one grid in a model.
 For example, a large-scale grid for the entire structure, and smaller grids for some detailed sections.